fantastic001/VertexVoyage/doc/Seminar1/paper.md

 <!-- corruptibility on big networks  -->

-In experiments, it was observed that label propagation algorithm can produce balanced partitions which also preserve community structure to some extent.
+In experiments, it was observed that label propagation algorithm can produce balanced partitions which also preserves community structure to some extent.
 In the table below, average balance and edge cut for label propagation and modified LFM algorithm are shown for various real world networks when number of partitions is set to 4.

 | Network | Balance - LPA | Edge cut - LPA | Balance - LFM | Edge cut - LFM |